COMMON HURDLES!

 Do you compromise on quality to get the price lower?

 Absolutely not.
 Our furniture is top end reproduction and, in this respect, you simply won't find anything better.
 Why not visit our showroom to see for yourself?
+You'll find almost 100 pieces on permanent display.
 We make and finish to a quality standard and our products are priced accordingly.
 The main reasons why our furniture is such good value, is that our showroom is farm-based, in a rural area, rather than on the high street.
+Also, we don't need to employ shop staff or sales people and we have a very efficient nationwide delivery service.

 Is your furniture imported from Eastern Europe and the Far East?

-Absolutely not.
-Apart from a couple of chair designs which are uneconomical to make over here (but where we have strict control over quality), all our furniture is craftsman made and finished in Britain.
-We are passionate about supporting small businesses and craft workshops based in the UK so, wherever possible, we try to source all our products from local/British craftsmen and women.
+No. Apart from some of our Berwick semi-bespoke pieces, which are made elsewhere in Europe to keep the costs down (but where we have strict control over quality and which are finished by us), all our bespoke furniture is craftsman made and finished in England.
+We are passionate about supporting small businesses and craft workshops based in the UK so, wherever possible, we source all our products from local/British craftsmen and women.

 Is the oak used, properly seasoned?